Financial District locality overview

 That reveals whether the real issue is a standing edge, glass-front behavior, child route or pet pacing corner.

-We look at how the balcony is actually used so the recommendation fits real high-rise living instead of trusting the front because the tower looks premium.
+We look at how the balcony is actually used so the recommendation fits real high-rise living instead of trusting the front because the tower looks well-finished.

 The result should feel dependable, breathable and natural to a balcony that is part of a polished tower home.